• Skip to main content

 Step 2 - Add your favorite oatmeal toppings!

-Slow Cooker Apple Oatmeal - This basic crockpot oatmeal recipe can be flavored as it cooks too!
-Try adding 1 chopped apple and a teaspoon of cinnamon when starting your overnight oatmeal, protein-rich and an extra serving of fruit, it's the perfect healthy breakfast!
+• Slow Cooker Apple Oatmeal - This basic crockpot oatmeal recipe can be flavored as it cooks too!
+Try adding 1 chopped apple and a teaspoon of cinnamon when starting your overnight oatmeal.
+Protein-rich plus an extra serving of fruit, it's the perfect healthy breakfast!
 All our breakfasts, including oatmeal go great with a Smoothie!

-Crockpot Steel Cut Oatmeal with blueberries and pomegranate seeds
+A white bowl of Crockpot Steel Cut Oatmeal with frozen blueberries and strawberries, yogurt, brown sugar and granola.

 More Breakfast Favorites!